bodrick/awesome/README.md

 *   [ChristianLempa/cheat-sheets](https://github.com/ChristianLempa/cheat-sheets) - This is my personal knowledge-base.
 Here you'll find code-snippets, technical documentation, and command reference for various tools, and technologies.
 *   [rangav/thunder-client-support](https://github.com/rangav/thunder-client-support) - Thunder Client is a lightweight Rest API Client Extension for VS Code.
 *   [jenius-apps/nightingale-rest-api-client](https://github.com/jenius-apps/nightingale-rest-api-client) - A modern, resource-efficient REST API client for Windows.
 (Issues-only repo)
-*   [asyncapi/spec](https://github.com/asyncapi/spec) - The AsyncAPI specification allows you to create machine-readable definitions of your asynchronous APIs.
 *   [macbian-admin/macos-subsystem-for-linux](https://github.com/macbian-admin/macos-subsystem-for-linux) - Guide on how to use Qemu to create a similar effect to Windows Subsystem for Linux on macOS.
 Unfinished; contributions are welcome!
 *   [microsoft/winget-pkgs](https://github.com/microsoft/winget-pkgs) - The Microsoft community Windows Package Manager manifest repository
 *   [cybermaxs/awesome-analyzers](https://github.com/cybermaxs/awesome-analyzers) - A curated list of .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.
 Everyone can contribute here!